pulumi/terraform-provider-vsphere/website/docs/r/datastore_cluster.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the datastore cluster.
-* `datacenter_id` - (Required) The [managed object ID][docs-about-morefs] of
+* `datacenter_id` - (Required) The managed object ID of
   the datacenter to create the datastore cluster in.
 Forces a new resource if changed.
 * `folder` - (Optional) The relative path to a folder to put this datastore cluster in.
 This is a path relative to the datacenter you are deploying the datastore to.
-Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, Terraform will place a datastore cluster named `terraform-datastore-cluster-test` in a datastore folder located at `/dc1/datastore/foo/bar`, with the final inventory path being `/dc1/datastore/foo/bar/terraform-datastore-cluster-test`.
+Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, The provider will place a datastore cluster named `datastore-cluster-test` in a datastore folder located at `/dc1/datastore/foo/bar`, with the final inventory path being `/dc1/datastore/foo/bar/datastore-cluster-test`.
 * `sdrs_enabled` - (Optional) Enable Storage DRS for this datastore cluster.
   Default: `false`.
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
-See [here][docs-applying-tags] for a reference on how to apply tags.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider
-[docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

 ~> **NOTE:** Tagging support requires vCenter 6.0 or higher.